Skip to main content

 Alternative Participation for returning students and members

-Qualifying students/members may participate in the above courses as a nominal (33% attendance) or non-credit (casual attendance).
+Qualifying students/members may participate in the above courses as a nominal student (33% attendance).

 Accreditation

-Accreditation assessment is primarily based on successful attendance in the Main Course Program (Jikishoan IBS Program Outline 2021).
+Student work is assessed each year.
+Accreditation is primarily based on successful attendance and meeting course requirements (Jikishoan IBS Program Outline 2025).

-Attendance Certificate: A student receives credit units for their attendance hours.
+Attendance Credit: A student receives credit units for their attendance hours.
 Upon request, Jikishoan will issue an Attendance Certificate to a student at any point he/she earns above 80 student hours.
-One unit comprises 10 student hours.
+One unit comprises 8 student hours.

-Course Certificate: A certificate may be awarded to a student who has earned above 3 course units and has successfully completed curriculum-based training, projects and integrated study.
+Course Credit: A certificate may be awarded to a student who has completed 3 course years of curriculum-based training, projects and integrated study.

 Refund Policy